Help with an email, phone number, or username that's already in use

 - If it has been more than 30 days since you deactivated the account, please contact our support team.
 They will not be able to restore your account, but can make sure your information gets cleared from our system.

-If your username or email address is associated with a suspended account
+If your username, phone number, or email address is associated with a suspended account

-- Usernames and email addresses attached to suspended accounts are not available for use under any circumstances.
+- Usernames, phone numbers, and email addresses attached to suspended accounts are not available for use under any circumstances.

 If there is another active account on Twitter using your email address or username